 SEO which stands for “Search Engine Optimization” is done in two parts: On-Page SEO and Off-Page SEO.
 Both of these are equally important and play a vital role in successfully optimizing a website.

-So, if you are looking for step-by-step On-Page SEO guide or strategies that you can implement on your site, I am sure you will love this post.
+So, if you are looking for a step-by-step On-Page SEO guide or strategies that you can implement on your site, this post is all about the same (on-page SEO tips and techniques), I am sure you will love this post.

 Want to start a blog?
 Here’s our step-by-step guide to start a blog.

-Here in this post, I will talk everything about On-Page SEO.
+Here in this post, I will talk, everything about On-Page SEO.
 It’s a complete practical guide for beginners.
-You can easily implement these On-Page SEO techniques in your website or blog to improve your website ranking.
+You can easily implement these On-Page SEO techniques on your website or blog to improve your website ranking.

 What is On-Page SEO?